-The Chancellor’s Career Fellows Program is a comprehensive, fully funded career education experience for selected WashU first and second year students whose family income is less than $75,000 with a preference for students who are the first in their families to attend college.
+The Chancellor’s Career Fellows Program is a comprehensive, fully funded career education experience for selected WashU second and third year students whose family income is less than $75,000.
 The goal of the program is to increase career access and future career success for under-resourced WashU students.

 The Division of Student Affairs will administer the Chancellor’s Career Fellows program through the Career Center, with assistance from the Office of Student Success, the Office for Scholar Programs and the Office of Student Financial Services.